 All of our properties and any future properties that we acquire are and will be required to comply with the ADA.
-The ADA requires that all public accommodations must meet federal requirements related to access and use by disabled persons.
+The ADA requires that all public accommodations meet federal requirements related to access and use by disabled persons.
 For those projects receiving federal funds, the Rehabilitation Act of 1973 (the "RA") also has requirements regarding disabled access.
 Although we believe that our properties are substantially in compliance with the present requirements, we may incur unanticipated expenses to comply with the ADA, the RA and other applicable legislation in connection with the ongoing operation or redevelopment of our properties.
 These and other federal, state and local laws may require modifications to our properties, or affect renovations of our properties.
 Non-compliance with these laws could result in the imposition of fines or an award of damages to private litigants and also could result in an order to correct any non-complying feature, which could result in substantial capital expenditures.
+If we are required to make substantial alterations in one or more of our properties in order to comply with the ADA, RA or any equivalent state and local laws, such capital expenditures may adversely affect our financial condition and results of operations, as well as the amount of cash available for distribution to our stockholders.